akaBaytar/restaurant-cerasus/README.md

 ## Overview of the project:

-- My first SASS project.

-- A fictional restaurant project named after my hometown.
-The homepage is complete.
+- A fictional multi-page restaurant project named after my hometown.

 - There are a few things to add, such as nicer button effects, a logo, etc.

+- Designed using HTML, SCSS, and JavaScript.

-- Apart from that, I will soon start working on the other pages and expand the project over time.
+- Used the glide.js library for the carousel on the homepage and other than that, the project consists of vanilla JavaScript.

 - Once the project is entirely finished, code refactoring will be made.